-Update (October 13, 2017): Abigail Smith was recently featured on the College of Engineering website in their "Inspired Students" series.
-You can see the video "Building a customized student experience - Abigail Smith" (0:52) here or on their website.
+Update (October 24, 2017): Abigail Smith is currently working on her Master's degree at the London School of Economics in Environmental Economics and Climate Change.
+She was recently featured on the College of Engineering (COE) website in their "Inspired Students" series.
+You can see the video "Building a customized student experience - Abigail Smith" (0:52) below or on the COE's website.

 (May 4, 2017) ISE senior Abigail Smith is the recipient of the Virginia Tech Undergraduate Student of the Year award this year.
 The award recognizes a graduating student who has achieved overall excellence during his/her undergraduate career at the university.
 The recognition is the most prestigious nonacademic undergraduate award given at the University and is awarded to a student who has exceptional and balanced achievement in academics, leadership, and service.